itissid/privyloci/app/BUILD.md

       - If there is subscription created implement an SMD interface to figure out when to collect location.

 8. **Geofence Algorithm**:
-    1. Initialize MRS upon creation to be IN / OUT with the first accurate(<10m) LU.
+    1. Initializethe State upon creation to be IN / OUT with the first accurate(<10m) LU.
 If there is no accurate LU or we can't collect, we could ask the user to tell us.
     2. Pseudocode for both entry and exit events with an additional debounce time:
     ```